NBC10 hosts holiday tree lighting ceremony at the Independence Blue Cross RiverRink Winterfest

 The ceremony will be hosted by NBC10 News anchors Erin Coleman, Keith Jones and Lucy Bustamante, NBC10 First Alert Weather meteorologist Bill Henley, NBC10 traffic reporter Sheila Watko, Telemundo 62 reporter Shaira Arias and NBC Sports Philadelphia reporter Taryn Hatcher.

-Watch the entire special starting Friday at 7 p.m. on NBC10, Roku and the video embedded on top of this article!
+Watch the entire special starting Friday at 7 p.m. on NBC10, Roku, Peacock and the video embedded on top of this article!

 Get Philly local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Philadelphia newsletters.